Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 sort, hence a type of the `type` sort can implement a type of the `t@ype` sort.

-As soon as a concret implementation is associated to an abstract type, it not abstract any‑more.
+As soon as a concrete implementation is associated to an abstract type, it not abstract any‑more.

 Example: